maximebf/ConsoleKit/README.md

     $console->addCommand('my_command'); // the my_command function
     $console->addCommand('MyCommand'); // the MyCommand class
     $console->addCommand(function() { echo 'hello!'; }, 'hello'); // using a closure
+    // or:
+    $console->addCommand('hello', function() { echo 'hello!'; }); // alternative when using a closure

 Notice that in the last example we have provided a second argument which is an alias for a command.
 As closures have no name, one must be specified.

 The command name for functions is the same as the function name with underscores replaced by dashes (ie. my\_command becomes my-command).

 The command name for command classes is the short class name without the *Command* suffix and "dashized" (ie. HelloWorldCommand becomes hello-world).

 ### Running